The Place

 Lake Lysimachia

-Connected to Lake Trichonida \u2014 Greece's largest natural lake \u2014 just 2 km away.
-Together they form one of the most important wetland ecosystems in the country.
+Connected to Lake Trichonida — Greece's largest natural lake — just 2 km away.
+Trichonida offers crystal-clear water ideal for swimming and kayaking.
+Together the two lakes form one of the most important wetland ecosystems in the country.

 The Village